The university's research ethics guidance is available in the form of a Handbook of Principles and Procedures.

 For all other research involving human participants please refer to the Insurance Manager, Elaine Arundel.

-The university's Research Ethics Sub-Committee (RESC) is chaired by Dr. Malcolm MacLean and has representatives from each of the University's Faculties in addition to practitioner and ethical contract guidance expertise.
-There are usually five meetings of RESC each academic year.
-The meeting dates and deadlines are available from RESC officer Steph Base.
+The university's Research Ethics Committee is chaired by Dr. Malcolm MacLean and has representatives from each of the University's Schools in addition to practitioner and ethical contract guidance expertise.
+The meeting dates for 2016/17 are: